-The CRA Redevelopment Revenue Notes Fund was created in fiscal year 2020 to account for debt proceeds related to the HBCRA Redevelopment Revenue Notes, Series 2020.
+The CRA Redevelopment Revenue Notes Fund was created in fiscal year 2020 to account for debt proceeds related to the CRA Redevelopment Revenue Notes, Series 2020.
 The debt was issued for the construction of public improvements throughout the redevelopment district in the amount of \$20.0 million.
-Restricted fund balance on September 30, 2023, is \$19.1 million, a decrease of \$0.1 million from the prior year.
-This is the net result of approximately \$0.9 million in investment earnings and \$1.0 million in capital outlay during fiscal year 2023.
-Fiscal year 2023 was the commencement year of capital projects in this fund.
+Restricted fund balance on September 30, 2024, is \$13.8 million, a decrease of \$5.3 million from the prior year.
+This is the result of approximately \$5.0 million in increased capital outlay and \$0.3 million in economic environment expenses during fiscal year 2024.
 A total of 11 projects throughout the district were ongoing as of the fiscal year end.